+- text analysis

-- text analysis, editing, and formatting
+- text editing

-- document formating
+- document formatting

 - artificial intelligence

 - expert systems

 - rapid prototyping

 - symbolic mathematics

 - text generation

 - data laundry

-There are public-domain implementations of Icon for the Acorn Archimedes, the Amiga, the Atari ST, the Macintosh, MS-DOS, MVS, OS/2, many UNIX systems, VM/CMS, and VMS.
-There also are commercial implementations of enhanced versions of Icon for the Macintosh and for 386 UNIX platforms.
+There are public-domain implementations of Icon for the Macintosh, MS-DOS, many UNIX systems, and VAX/VMS.
 The remainder of this report briefly describes the highlights of Icon.
-For a complete description, see [1].
+For a complete description, see References 1 and 2.